 Man United into League Cup final despite 2-1 loss to Hull

-Manchester United's Paul Pogba, centrer, celebrates with team mates after scoring during the English League Cup, Semi Final Second Leg soccer match between Hull City and Manchester United at KCOM stadium in Hull, England, Thursday Jan.
-26, 2017.
 Manchester United manager Jose Mourinho, right, reacts during the English League Cup, Semi Final Second Leg soccer match between Hull City and Manchester United at KCOM stadium in Hull, England, Thursday Jan.
+26, 2017. .
+Manchester United's Paul Pogba, centre, scores during the English League Cup, Semi Final Second Leg soccer match between Hull City and Manchester United at KCOM stadium in Hull, England, Thursday Jan.
 26, 2017.

 Add your comments below